TechNoirBreakfastClub/johnathansmith.com/content/level-up-your-arrays-using-objects.md

 ```

 Now we can pass this around to all the classes and services (or one of it's variables)
-and never have to go back and loop up keys to the array.
+and never have to go back and look up keys to the array.
 We can also type-hint
- all those other functions, so we know _exactly_ the data that we are dealting with.
+ all those other functions, so we know _exactly_ the data that we are dealing with.
  And remember, objects are passed _by reference_ not _by value_ like an array.

  I would _not_ do this in your initial code, but if you see yourself operating on or